 In the council Room, medallion in marble of Louis XIV by François Girardon (1690).

-This house with a tower, known as the Silversmith’s House, is a typical example of Troyes architecture It was built between 1578 and 1618 for François Roize, a silversmith and Nicole boulanger’s husband.
-The tower is borne by three caryatids in the shape of animals and houses the staircase.
+This house with a tower, known as the Silversmith’s Tower, is a typical example of Troyes architecture.
+It was built between 1578 and 1618 for François Roize, a silversmith and Nicole Boulanger’s husband.
+The tower is borne by three statue columns representing two caryatids and one Atlante and houses the staircase.
+In 1300 the silversmith community occupied the rue Paillot de Montabert and held meetings celebrating Saint Eloi at the nearby Church of Sainte Madeleine.
+In 1594 there were 28 masters.

 10 - Cat Alley